concrete5-community/url_aliases/README.md

   - you create an alias named `/alias` that points to `/about`
   - `/alias` would resolve to `/about`
   - but `/alias/me` won't resolve to `/about/me`
+- Forwarding files via POST is not supported: the package will only forward *normal* fields received via POST

 ## Do you really want to say thank you?